 Opioids like heroin have a chemical that fits into our brains’ opioid receptors.
 This results in an extreme painkiller high.

 The act of sex, releases endorphins in the brain, the body’s natural painkillers.
 The sensation is intended to promote sexual behaviour, because our bodies are programmed to procreate.

 When a person becomes addicted to sex, they experience hypersexuality.
 This is dysfunctional, as they start engaging in promiscuous behaviour, opening themselves to all kinds of health risks, including sexually transmitted diseases.

 Even in the case of simply watching a lot of porn, these addicts tend to start acting inappropriately in inappropriate environments, such as at the workplace.
 Predatory behaviour at the coffee station or “watching” porn at inopportune times in one’s office can lead to disciplinary hearings, performance management, or aborted careers

 But the more they engage in these behaviours, the more the behaviours are reinforced, the harder they become to stop.

 The same applies to overeating.
 Food can be immensely comforting.
 Most people feel better after a good meal, especially if the day has been emotionally draining on some level.
-There’s a sense of emptiness inside them – food fulfils that emptiness both literally and figuratively.
+There’s a sense of emptiness inside them – food the addiction behaviour that fulfils that emptiness both literally and figuratively.